soasis/text/documentation/source/design/lucky 7 extensions/unicode encoding.rst

 	:lines: 46-47,75-99,233

-That is it. :doc:`ztd::text::contains_unicode_encoding </api/contains_unicode_encoding>` will detect this and use your function call, so you should never be calling this or accessing the above compile-time classification if necessary and always delegating to the ``ztd::text::contains_unicode_encoding`` function call.
+That is it. :doc:`ztd::text::contains_unicode_encoding </api/contains_unicode_encoding>` will detect this and use your function call, so you should never be calling this or accessing the above compile time classification if necessary and always delegating to the ``ztd::text::contains_unicode_encoding`` function call.